 Because there can be severe penalties if an export license is required and you do not obtain one, it's important to review the technology and technical data to which the H-1B worker will have access and then determine whether an export license is required.

 Submitting the I-129 Petition and Awaiting Approval

-The employer must mail the petition to the USCIS Service Center that has jurisdiction over the place of employment.
-Check the website at www.uscis.gov/forms for the current mailing address.
+The employer must mail the I-129 petition to the USCIS Service Center that has jurisdiction over the place of employment.
+Check the USCIS webpage on direct filing addresses for Form I-129 for the correct mailing address.

-If you receive a request for evidence ("RFE"), in which the immigration officer asks for additional documents or information, be sure to send the original and a copy when you respond.
+If you receive a request for evidence ("RFE"), in which the immigration officer asks for additional documents or information, be sure to send originals of the response documents and a copy.

-Keep in mind that there is an annual quota of H-1B visas that may impact when you can file your petition.
+Keep in mind that for most H-1B jobs there is an annual quota of visas that may impact when you can file your petition.
 If the H-1B candidate you are planning to hire already has H-1B status and previously was counted against a prior year's quota, you can file your petition any time.
-If the candidate is subject to the quota (as are most F-1 students seeking to change status or people in H-1B status for employment at a college or university), you will need to review the current fiscal year's filings to determine whether any visas remain.
+If the candidate is subject to the quota, you will likely need to file the I-129 as early as possible, which is the first week of April (that is, six months before the earliest possible start date of October 1).

 In recent years the demand for H-1Bs has greatly exceeded the supply, so USCIS has conducted a “lottery” to select which I-129 petitions, among those submitted in the first week of April, may proceed.